Quick Suez Canal Facts

 You may also be interested: The Unsolved Mystery Of Devil’s Sea

-Movement of bulk raw materials like coal and ore that fuelled industrial developments required a cost-effective mode of transportation and the canals were highly suited for this job.
-Much of the mechanization and development in several disciplines of research and technology owe a great deal to this form of transport.
+The movement of bulk raw materials like coal and ore that fuelled industrial developments required a cost-effective mode of transportation and the canals were highly suited for this job.
+Much of the mechanization and development in several disciplines of research and technology owes a great deal to this form of transport.

 The few canals that survived serve the large transportation industries to move bulk cargo.
 The replacement of the canals as a transportation medium was a gradual process that started in the United States in the mid-1850s where the cheaper and much easily maintainable railways gained popularity.
 That in no way undermines the importance of a man-made canal.

 Throughout the world, it helps in lowering the cost of transportation by shortening the shipping routes and happens to be one of the most reliable medium of international trade.